Galaxy Quenching from Cosmic Web Detachment: Testing CWD with observations

 The peak in the SFR at $z\sim2$ corresponds to just 3.2 Gyr after the Big Bang.
-At this point the megaparsec-scale structures in the cosmic web are still in development (see Figs. and ) and will not reach its present-time large-scale features until $z \sim 1$.
+At this point the megaparsec-scale structures in the cosmic web are still in full development and will not reach its present-time large-scale features until $z \sim 1$.
 Figure \ref{fig:multistream_derivative} shows the rate of change of the fraction of volume inside multi-streaming regions as a function of time.
 The close relation between the rate at which regions in the Universe become non-linear, web-detachment times and the peak in the cosmic star formation rate suggests a causal link between these processes.
-If that is the case then the properties of galaxies, an in particular their star formation history, could be a reflection of the dynamical state of their surrounding cosmic web.
+Note that the peak in both the density of web detachment events (Fig. \ref{fig:mass_at_z0_vs_detach_distribution}) and the rate of change of volume inside multi-streaming regions (Fig. \ref{fig:multistream_derivative}) is determined only from large-scale dynamics and therefore the resulting peak in the SFH of galaxies can be explained, in the CWD model, by environmental effects.